manassaloi/manassaloi.github.io/_posts/2016-01-16-Thoughts-north-east.markdown

 ---

 I am currently on a career break.
 It is similar to a sabbatical where people take some time off from their jobs to do something totally different, only in my case I had to quit my job to take this.
-I am planning to write a separate blog post on my thoughts behind this decision.
-On this one I will take your through the start-up ecosystem of North-East and how the various e-com players fare here.
+In this post I will take your through the start-up ecosystem of North-East and how the various e-com players fare here.

 Being born and brought up in Guwahati (Assam, North-East India), it has been an incredible feeling to see this region transform over the last decade.
 Thanks to my college and then job I have not had many opportunities in the past few years to spend an extended period of time at home.
 So this break has been a blessing for me.
 I have been meeting local entrepreneurs, talking with people of various ages and trying to understand the North-East start-up ecosystem.
 Here are a few thoughts on the same: